DanCQ/Bitcoin-Halving-Countdown/README.md

 My own personal tracking of The Bitcoin Halving event, and other related information. <br>
 For redundancy, in case other sites crash, or disapear.

-Using the Bitcoin Blockchair API. (planning to add more APIs, for backup).
+Using the Bitcoin Blockchair API, and Coinlore ticker widget.
+(planning to add more APIs, for backup).